swarali-marwadi/Smart_Timetable_Generator/README.md

 - A subject cannot be scheduled more than once on the same day.
 - Laboratory sessions must occupy two consecutive slots.
 - Shared laboratory resources cannot be double-booked.
+- A faculty member cannot be scheduled in multiple divisions simultaneously.

 ### Soft Constraints